acrenwelge/btc-wallet/features.md

 ## Ideas

+* Implement a notification system for transaction confirmations
 * Encrypt wallet files containing wallet seed
 * Use a different address per transaction (following BIP 32)
-* Timeout - logout user after a certain amount of time
 * Implement multi-signature wallets for added security
 * Integrate with hardware wallets
-* Implement a notification system for transaction confirmations
 * Add a feature to estimate transaction fees
 * Implement a backup system for the wallet
 * Add a feature to import/export private keys